Pinball (song): Composition

 "Pinball" is an autobiographical song, described by Protheroe as "a diary entry for one particular weekend in 1973", a time when he had just split up with his girlfriend and was living in a friend's flat in Covent Garden.
 The song describes Protheroe's despondent feelings ("my music bores me once again"), setbacks ("and I've run out of pale ale") and activities ("I've been on the pinball) at this time.
 It has been described by one reviewer as "example of ennui, Covent Garden Blues".
 The lyrics also reference Marilyn Monroe and the Beatles' "Hey Jude".
 There is no chorus, with the track being made up of several melodically identical verses.
 The song begins with an acoustic guitar riff, and builds to include elements such as a tenor saxophone (played by Tony Coe), bass, drums and sound effects such as a cat's meow after the lyric "And the cat just finished off the bread".
 The single was produced by Del Newman, who would produce all three of Protheroe's 1970s albums.

 Release

 "Pinball" was released as a single in August 1974, backed by "Money Love".
 It entered the UK Singles Chart at number 40 and eventually reached a peak of number 22 in September.
 It spent six weeks on the chart.
-Protheroe performed the song live on Top of the Pops during its chart run.
+Protheroe performed the song over a backing track, on Top of the Pops, during its chart run, on 20 September 1974.
 He would later reflect on this time: "When I was on Top of the Pops the record label said 'right, we'll get you a velvet suit' I said, 'NO'.
 To succeed in the music business to have to embrace everything and I wasn't prepared to do that.
 I was an actor and much more comfortable in that world.
 I did no touring, just a couple of concerts around London."